Wednesday, November 6, 2024

 At a time in one's life when religion is usually deemed important, I am finding it toxic to my very soul and the wellbeing of my family.
 What I will miss most about leaving our former church is being its organist and having access to a pipe organ that I greatly enjoyed playing.
 I can honestly say that I am virtually addicted to playing a pipe organ.
 It had become a creative outlet for most of my life, but as the saying goes, "All good things must comes to an end."
 I will survive its loss, knowing that in moving on I will feel and be more honest about myself and where I am going in life's journey.

-Speaking of moving on, this blog will likely change the topic matter as I will probably lean into my being an agnostic as opposed to trying to save Christianity from itself, which is, at best, a Sisyphean task.
+Speaking of moving on, this blog will likely change the topic matter as I will probably lean into my being an agnostic as opposed to trying to save Christianity from itself, which is at best a Sisyphean task.
 So stay tuned as I ponder the journey I have embarked on today.

 Norm